 The common origin story is post-war practicality: in mid-20th-century rural Korea, dedicated grills were a luxury, but every household had a cauldron lid and a fire.
 Grilling pork on the upturned lid started as improvisation and stuck because the results were genuinely better.
 In the 1990s, restaurants built a whole genre around it — sotdukkeong samgyeopsal (솥뚜껑 삼겹살) houses, where the lid arrives at your table over a burner and the kimchi goes on first.

-That arc — from scarcity hack to national comfort food to state-dinner centerpiece served to 118 countries' ambassadors — is about as Korean as a food story gets.
+That arc — from scarcity hack to national comfort food to state-dinner centerpiece served at a presidential diplomatic dinner — is about as Korean as a food story gets.

 Trying it (restaurant or home)